stain/s11.no/content/2022/phd/methods-included/index.md

 -   Interactions with command-line tools beside 1) constructing the command line and making available file inputs (both user-provided and synthesized from other inputs just prior to execution) and 2) consuming the output of the tool once its execution is finished, in the form of files created/changed, the POSIX standard output and error streams, and the POSIX exit code of the tool.
 -   Advanced control-flow techniques beyond conditional steps.
 -   Runtime workflow graph manipulations: dynamically adding or removing new steps during workflow execution, beyond any predefined conditional step execution tests that are in the original workflow description.
--   Workflows that contain cycles: \"Repeat this step or sub-workflow a specific number of times\" or \"Repeat this step or sub-workflow until a condition is met.\"[^cycles]
+-   Workflows that contain cycles: “Repeat this step or sub-workflow a specific number of times” or “Repeat this step or sub-workflow until a condition is met.”[^cycles]
 -   Workflows that need specific steps run on a specific day or at a specific time.

 [^cycles]: Supporting cycles/loops as an optional feature has been suggested for a future version of the CWL standards, but it has yet to be put forth as a formal proposal with a prototype implementation.
 As a work around, one can launch a CWL workflow from within a workflow system that does support cycles, as documented in the eWaterCycle case study with Cylc [[28](https://doi.org/10.1109/MCSE.2019.2906593.00000)].